metao1/springboot-resaturant-reservation/README.md

 An exception handler controller is implemented

-Responses are wrapped in a custom generic object that includes a response body, a custom response status object (enum), and an errors list that is empty if no errors occurred.
+Responses are wrapped in a custom generic object that includes a response body, a custom response status object (enum).

 ## Database

-An in-memory database such as H2 or a custom in-memory database is used to store initial data and reservations created through the API.
+An in-memory database such as H2 is used to store initial data and reservations created through the API.

 ## What remained to be done